Date of Award:

 This research found teacher job satisfaction was a significant predictor of TEE teachers’ persistence intentions, while teacher sense of efficacy and teacher sense of belonging were not.
 Additionally, this research found job satisfaction was predicted by teacher sense of belonging.
 This research also found that most in-house professional development offered to teachers to support persistence intentions was perceived as ineffective to TEE teachers, while professional development offered through professional associations and state agencies was perceived as being more beneficial.

 Ortiz, Cory J., "What Keeps Technology and Engineering Teachers in the Classroom?
 A National Mixed Methods Study" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8410.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .